 Join one of the IFMGA-certified guides in the Peakshunter team on this 2-day trip up to Mont Blanc summit.
 A program suitable for experienced mountaineers.

-I have planned this program only for people with some mountaineering background, such as using a rope, ice axe and walk in crampons.
+I have planned this program only for people with some mountaineering background, such as using a rope, ice axe, and walk in crampons.
 In addition, you will need to be very fit.
-Take into account that climbing Mont Blanc from the Italian side is the hardest ascent option and you need to be properly acclimatised.
-Along the way we must face an altitude change of 1800 meters as well as sharp ridges and glacier terrains.
+Take into account that climbing Mont Blanc from the Italian side is the hardest ascent option and you need to be properly acclimatized.
+Along the way, we must face an altitude change of 1800 meters as well as sharp ridges and glacier terrains.

 The best months to enjoy this expedition is from June to September.
 In fact, this route has usually been accessible only in the first part of the summer when there is still enough snow coverage in the lower sections.
-I will take only 2 people with me in order to provide you a personalized and safe experience.
+I will take only 1 person with me in order to provide you a personalized and safe experience.

 Please note that Mont Blanc is not suitable for beginners.
 Previous acclimatization is required.